Riemannian Acceleration with Preconditioning for symmetric eigenvalue problems: Instruments on Riemannian manifolds

 Moreover, the norm $\norm{\log_{x}(y)}$ is the distance between $x$ and $y$ on $\mathcal{M}$. \item For any $x$ and $y$ in $\mathcal{M}$, let $\Gamma_{x}^{y}\colon T_{x}\mathcal{M}\mapsto T_{y}\mathcal{M}$ be the parallel transport, which transports tangent vector from $T_{x}\mathcal{M}$ to $T_{y}\mathcal{M}$ along the geodesic $\gamma$, where $\gamma(0)=x$ and $\gamma(1) = y$.
 On sphere, let $v=\log_{x}(y)$, then

 \end{itemize} \end{proposition}

-Apart from these basic properties in \cref{propRM}, we also need to handle the distortion of Riemannian manifold.
-Suppose $U$ is a $2$-dimensional plane of $T_{x}\mathcal{M}$, then the sectional curvature of $\mathcal{M}$ at $x$ associated with the plane $U$, which is denoted as $\kappa(x,U)$, is the Gaussian curvature of $U$ at $x$.
-For the Riemannian manifold with bounded sectional curvature, Zhang and Sra also gave an estimation in \cite[Theorem~10]{Zhang2018} as follows. \begin{proposition} For any three points $x$, $y$ and $z\in \mathcal{X}$, where $\mathcal{X}$ is a geodesically convex set with sectional curvature bounded in $[-K,K]$.
-Let
+Apart from these basic properties in \cref{propRM}, we also need to handle the distortion of Riemannian manifolds.
+Suppose $U$ is a $2$-dimensional plane of $T_{x}\mathcal{M}$, the sectional curvature of $\mathcal{M}$ at $x$ associated with the plane $U$, which is denoted as $\kappa(x,U)$, is the Gaussian curvature of $U$ at $x$.